GiovanniSalmeri/yellow-analytics/README.md

 `CookieconsentFacebookPixel` = Facebook Pixel numeric code
 `CookieconsentHotjar` = Hotjar numeric tracking code

-Al least one of `CookieconsentGoogleAnalytics`, `CookieconsentFacebookPixel` or `CookieconsentHotjar` must be set for the extension to be useful.
+Al least one of `CookieconsentGoogleAnalytics`, `CookieconsentFacebookPixel` or `CookieconsentHotjar` must be set for the banner to be shown.

 ## Installation